senimanjs/seniman/README.md

 ## Basic Usage

-First, initialize your project's `package.json` and make sure to enable ES module with the following line in the file:
+First, initialize your project's `package.json` and make sure to enable ES modules with the following line in the file:

 ```json
 "type": "module"